Ze-Yang/Lane-Detection-with-ERFNet/README.md

 ```Shell
 python train_erfnet_paddle.py --epochs 150 -b 8 --lr 0.01
 ```
-By default, we train our model with batch size 8 for 150 epochs on 1 RTX 2080ti GPU, which takes up approximately 7,000 MB GPU memory and 24hrs to finish.
+By default, we train our model with batch size 8 for 150 epochs on one RTX 2080ti GPU, which takes up approximately 7,000 MB GPU memory and 24hrs to finish.
 Our model starts with the pretrained weights `pretrained/ERFNet_pretrained.pdparams`, which is converted from the released torch version pretrained [weights](https://github.com/cardwing/Codes-for-Lane-Detection/blob/master/ERFNet-CULane-PyTorch/pretrained/ERFNet_pretrained.tar)